golioth/docs/docs/guides/lightdb-stream/2-sending-data.md

 >
 > /.s/location

 To demonstrate the operations here, let's imagine that we are tracking an asset using an IoT device.
-All of the data for our device is going to be saved on Light DB Stream.
+The location data from our device is going to periodically pushed to a Light DB Stream.

 ### Inserting data with POST

-We can start by saving GPS position data on Light DB Stream.
-On requests to write data, the body can be a JSON/CBOR object or a single value in boolean, float, integer or string format.
+To insert data into a LightDB Stream, you can either use the REST API or, as we'll do here, pretend to be a device and use gurl to send CoAP packets to the Golioth servers.
+When writing, data can either be in json or cbor, or a single value of type boolean, float, integer, or string.

-So for example to save a GPS position, we can choose a path `/position` and send this way.
+In this example, we'll be saving fictional GPS positional data to a stream located at /position.

 ```
 $ gurl coap --path /.s/position -m POST --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev -b "{\"latitude\": 37.75, \"longitude\" : -122.57, \"speed\": 5 }" --format json
 $ gurl coap --path /.s/position -m POST --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev -b "{\"latitude\": 38.75, \"longitude\" : -123.57, \"speed\": 10 }" --format json
 ```

-After the above requests, we are gonna have multiple positions stored associated to the device and it's going to look like this after being received:
+If you now dump the data in that stream with `goliothctl stream [device name] get /position`, you can see that it contains multiple items with server-inserted timestamps.

 ```
 {